Creative & Executive Director, National Sawdust

 Paola Prestini is “the enterprising composer and impresario” (New York Times) whose interdisciplinary vision is helping to shape the future of new music.
 Named one of the “Top 100 composers in the World under 40” (NPR), she has been commissioned and performed by Carnegie Hall, the Chicago Symphony (Music Now), New York Philharmonic, New York City Opera, and the Kronos Quartet.
 Her compositions have been performed worldwide, from the Kennedy Center, BAM, and the Park Avenue Armory, to London’s Barbican Centre.
 Prestini serves as “visionary-in-chief” (Time Out New York) of VisionIntoArt (VIA), the non-profit multimedia production company she co-founded as a student in 1999.
 Dedicated to fostering collaborative, interdisciplinary new music, and providing integral, comprehensive support from fund-raising, commissioning, and incubation to performance and beyond, VIA is the sustaining force behind more than one hundred original productions to date.
 In 2014, Prestini presided over the launch of VIA Records, hailed as “an essential new voice in the future of American classical music” (Q2 Music).
 She is the Creative and Executive Director of National Sawdust, a nonprofit Brooklyn-based space for arts incubation, performance, and recording, opening Fall 2015.

 Incorporating powerful visual and dramatic components, Prestini’s multimedia creations address such extra-musical issues as conservation, astrophysics, and politics.
-Her current and recent projects include works for Los Angeles Philharmonic’s inaugural 21c Liederabend concert; Epiphany, a choral installation for BAM’s 2015 Next Wave Festival with the Young People’s Chorus, film by Ali Hossaini and direction by Michael McQuilken; The Hubble Cantata, an evening-length collaboration with librettist Royce Vavrek, commissioned by Bay Chamber Concerts with astrophysicist Mario Livio, soprano Jessica Rivera and the Norwegian ensemble 1B1 to celebrate the silver jubilee of the Hubble telescope will be recorded for VIA Records; The Colorado, a new eco-cantata for Roomful of Teeth, with film by Murat Eyuboglu and text by conservationist William deBuys, was developed at MASS MoCA and will premiere at the Metropolitan Museum of Art and Houston’s Da Camera series; Aging Magician with the Brooklyn Youth Chorus will premiere at the Walker Arts Center and the Krannert Center; Labyrinth, a cello and violin installation concerto to premiere at the Isabella Gardner Museum in 2016; and a reprise of her multimedia opera Oceanic Verses with the BBC Symphony Orchestra at London’s Barbican Hall and at the Watermill Center with Choir of Trinity Wall Street in 2016.
-Works in development include The Ribbon Project—a mass re-imagining with Choir of Trinity Wall Street with text by Brenda Shaughnessy and visuals by Anne Patterson produced by the Dillon Gallery; a new opera, Gilgamesh, (commissioned by Friends of Madam Whitesnake) directed by Michael Counts with libretto by Cerise Jacobs, begins development at the New England Conservatory and Boston University in 2015 and premieres in Boston in 2016 at the Cutler Majestic Theatre; and Two Oars, a new work with Robert Wilson (based on The Old Man and the Sea) recently workshopped at the Watermill Center.
+Recent projects include works for Los Angeles Philharmonic’s inaugural 21c Liederabend concert; Epiphany, a choral installation for BAM’s 2015 Next Wave Festival with the Young People’s Chorus; The Hubble Cantata, an evening-length Virtual Reality collaboration with librettist Royce Vavrek, astrophysicist Mario Livio and performers Nathan Gunn and Jessica Rivera which premiered at Celebrate Brooklyn for 6,000 and will be presented at The Kennedy Center in May for the Centennial Celebration of John F. Kennedy; The Colorado, a eco-cantata for Roomful of Teeth with film by Murat Eyuboglu and text by conservationist William deBuys, which was developed at MASS MoCA and premiered at the Metropolitan Museum of Art and Houston’s Da Camera series and will be presented by Stanford Live 2017 and The Kennedy Center in 2018; Aging Magician with the Brooklyn Youth Chorus which debuted at the Walker Arts Center, the Krannert Center, Arizona State University, and the New Victory Theater on Broadway; Labyrinth, a cello and violin installation concerto that premiered at the Krannert Center and the Isabella Gardner Museum in 2016; Mass Re-imagining with Choir of Trinity Wall Street with text by Brenda Shaughnessy which premiered on 2017 Time’s Arrow Festival; the new opera, Gilgamesh (commissioned by Friends of Madam Whitesnake) directed by Michael Counts with libretto by Cerise Jacobs premiered in Boston in 2016 at the Cutler Majestic Theatre; and The Hotel That Time Forgot premiered in Zankel Hall, Carnegie hall in 2017, performed by American Composers Orchestra with video installation by the Japanese video artist Mami Kosemura.
+New works include Two Oars, an operatic work with Robert Wilson (based on The Old Man and the Sea) which will be workshopped at the Watermill Center in 2017; a joint commission by the Juilliard School and The Morgan Library to write a solo piece for piano to be performed at The Morgan Library in 2017; and Cindy Sherman Film Stills for soprano and ensemble, featuring Eve Gigliotti, directed by RB Schlather, with libretto by Royce Vavrek to be workshopped in 2017-18.

 Prestini’s honors include two ASCAP awards and fellowships from Paul & Daisy Soros and Carnegie Hall, and the Sundance Institute.
 She has been granted residencies at MASS MoCA, The Park Avenue Armory, The Watermill Center, Florida’s Hermitage Artist Retreat, Wyoming’s Ucross Foundation, and LMCC Governor’s Island.
 Passionate about education, she has taught at inner city schools in New York and with El Sistema in Venezuela, and institutions in Italy, Africa, and Mexico.